petzi53/weblog-portfolio/content/post/2017-09-04-using-hugo-academic-theme-with-blogdown.md

 3. The selection in the following window is self-explaining: "Website using blogdown".
 Here it is the last line in the window.
 But in the future there may added other project types, so that you have to scroll down to see the blogdown-choice.{{< figure src="/img/blogdown-tutorial/create-website-using-blogdown.png" title="Create a website using blogdown" >}}

 4. Lastly we arrive at the final window we have to answer.
 Here you can choose the name and location of your local directory which will eventually collect all files of your static website.
-I recommend to leave all checkboxes ticked, as this default value will give you the most support to generate the new website.
+I recommend to leave all check boxes ticked, as this default value will give you the most support to generate the new website.
 The program for the static website generator Hugo will be installed automatically as well as sample blog posts will be added.
 Especially important is the possibility to look into the example site of the theme, because this will provide you with clues about the functionality of the theme. {{< figure src="/img/blogdown-tutorial/create-website-using-hugo-and-blogdown.png" title="Create a website using Hugo and blogdown" >}}

 5. I have chosen the hugo-academic theme.
 You can pick your own preferred webdesign via the [Hugo Themes](https://themes.gohugo.io/) page. {{< figure src="/img/blogdown-tutorial/hugo-themes.png" title="Huge variety of Hugo themes to choose from. " >}}

 6. In the "Hugo theme" field you have to insert the URL of the GitHub repository of the theme you would like to use.
 You will see the address when you click at the thumbnail of the theme and hover your cursor over the "Download"-button. {{< figure src="/img/blogdown-tutorial/academic-theme.png" title="hugo-academic is as special theme for personal websites in academia. " >}}

 7. Clicking on the download button will bring up the developer's repository.
 This is useful even for beginner as you can have a look of the ongoing discussion under the "issue" tab or to ask your own questions.
-Experienced users can fork the repository in order to adapt the functionality of the theme and/or to suggest code changes to the developer via the push mechanism. {{< figure src="/img/blogdown-tutorial/github-gcushen-hugo-academic.png" title="Github code repository of the hugo-academia theme. "  >}}
+Experienced users can fork the repository in order to adapt the functionality of the theme and/or to suggest code changes to the developer via the push mechanism. {{< figure src="/img/blogdown-tutorial/github-gcushen-hugo-academic.png" title="GitHub code repository of the hugo-academia theme. "  >}}

 8. When you finally click the "Create Project" button you have to wait few seconds until the selected theme is downloaded and Hugo installed.
 After the installation is finished RStudio opens up a four pane view.
 We will go more into the details of these different windows in the third part of this tutorial. {{< figure src="/img/blogdown-tutorial/four-pane-view-after-installation.png" title="RStudio's four pane view immediately after installation. " >}}